Korean mythology: Buyeo, Goguryeo, and Baekje

 Yuri, Jumong's son by his wife he has left behind in Eastern Buyeo, asks his mother who his father is.
 When she tells him that he does not have any one father, he attempts to kill himself, forcing her to reveal the truth.
 After solving a riddle his father has left, Yuri finds his father's token, a half of a sword.
 He goes to Goguryeo and meets Jumong.
 Yuri and Jumong match their halves of the sword, and the sword becomes one while oozing blood.
 When Jumong asks his son to show his power, the boy rides atop sunlight.
 Jumong then makes Yuri his heir.
 In 19 BCE, the king ascends into heaven and does not return.
 Yuri holds a funeral for his father, using the king's whip in place of his missing body, and becomes Goguryeo's second king.

 The foundation of the southwestern kingdom of Baekje is also linked to the Jumong myth.
 According to the Samguk sagi, when Yuri is made heir, Jumong's two sons by a local wife are excluded from the kingship.
 These two brothers, Biryu and Onjo, migrate south to found their own kingdoms.
 Biryu sets up court in an unfavorable place, while Onjo founds Baekje in good terrain in what is now southern Seoul.
 The former dies of shame when he learns that his brother's kingdom is flourishing, and the remnants of his people join Baekje.

 The myth of Jumong is of the northern type, with Haemosu as the celestial father and Yuhwa as the earthly woman.
 Contemporaneous Chinese sources report that Jumong and Yuhwa were both actively worshipped as gods by the Goguryeo people, including in rituals involving shamans.
-Like the Dan'gun myth, the story is also subject to euhemerized interpretations.
+Like the Dangun myth, the story is also subject to euhemerized interpretations.
 For instance, Seo Daeseok argues that Haemosu symbolizes an ancient iron-using, agricultural sun-worshipping people, that Yuhwa was a member of a riverine group of hunters, farmers, and fishermen, and that Geumwa's polity centered on hunting and pastoralism.

 The Jumong myth is first attested in the fifth-century Gwanggaeto Stele, but the first-century Chinese text Lunheng describes a barbarian tale of a good archer who crosses a river on the backs of fish and turtles to found a new kingdom in the south.
 However, this figure's mother is a slave-girl impregnated by an egg-like energy rather than a goddess who gives birth to a physical egg, and the figure himself founds the kingdom of Buyeo, rather than that of Goguryeo.
 The Goguryeo foundation myth thus incorporates the myths of Haemosu and Yuri and the Buyeo foundation myth into a single narrative.